petertasker/practical-python/README.md

 ## 🕹️ Project 1: Steam Scraper

-This project scrapes Steam’s [New Releases page](https://store.steampowered.com/explore/new/) and outputs the results as structured JSON.
+This project scrapes Steam's [New Releases page](https://store.steampowered.com/explore/new/) and outputs the results as structured JSON.
 It uses XMLX for parsing and supports both local execution and a simple web API via GET requests.

 Each game entry includes:
 - **Title**